← All Posts

 Arrive Early

 Grand Illumination draws very large crowds.
 The Historic Area becomes congested from mid-afternoon.
 For the best experience, arrive by 3:00 to 4:00 PM to find a good position along Duke of Gloucester Street before crowds peak.
-The first hour after illumination (dusk to roughly 7:30 PM) is the most atmospheric, before the fireworks crowds fully compress into the Palace Green area.
+The first hour after the illumination is the most atmospheric, before the fireworks crowds fully compress into the viewing areas.

 Dress for Cold